- Expressing By Hand

 • It is great for small amounts such as your colostrum (first milk) or showing you have some milk.

 • It can be used to clear ducts if they are blocked or you have Mastitis.

 • It can be more effective than a pump.

 • It’s free and you don’t need any equipment other than a clean bowl.

 • You need to be away from your baby, for example if they are in special care.

-• You need someone to help with feeding your baby.
+• You would like someone to help with feeding your baby.

 • Your baby can’t suck well yet, but you still want to give them breast milk.

 1. Preparation.
 It is important to stimulate the breast by massaging, this helps the milk to flow.
 Spend a few minutes gently stroking the breast with the backs of your fingers or use light circular movements with your fingertips, all around the breast.
 Touching your nipple will also help.